savi1708/SaviJuneja_Datahack/README.md

 ### Model Training

+-Split the training data.
 - Trained a Random Forest classifier to predict the probability of receiving the xyz flu vaccine and the seasonal flu vaccine.
-- Used cross-validation to tune hyperparameters and evaluate model performance.

 ### Evaluation

 - Calculated the area under the receiver operating characteristic curve (ROC AUC) for each of the two target variables.
 - The mean of these two scores is used as the overall evaluation metric.

+## Result
+- Predict probabilities and created the submission file.

 ## Usage